Unobvious things you need to know about key-value stores

 Keys based on a tree structure also allow for much easier partitioning.
 Distributed multi-region/multi-tenant systems can benefit from that.
 The key can be used for “routing”: finding the location of the data.
 If we added to our key, for example, the prefix “Continent-DataStoreName-CustomerId-ProjectNumber-TaskNumber”, we would already know exactly where to get the data.
 This is how the mentioned Azure Blob Storage and AWS S3 work.

 Okay, what are document databases?
 Document databases are key-value databases whose values have a defined structure.
 That is why they are called document.
 They can be compared to paper applications we send to some government departments.
 They have specific fields with a set of possible values.
 Examples of such databases are Marten, MongoDB, RavenDB.
+See also General strategy for migrating relational data to document-based.

 A similar principle guides the wide-column databases.
 It is a step closer to the relational base.
 In such databases, we still store data in the form of key-value, but the values themselves are stored in the form of columns.
 So each value is one row with columns.
 How is this different from relational databases?
 That each value can have a different set of columns.
 Examples include DynamoDB, CosmosDB, Azure Table Storage, and Cassandra.